Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: Acknowledgements

 \section{Acknowledgements}

 TM acknowledge the financial support received through the Prime Minister’s Research Fellowship (PMRF).
 TM expresses sincere gratitude to the Centre for Astro-Particle Physics (CAPP) and the Department of Physics at the University of Johannesburg, funded by a BRICS STI grant to SR, where part of this work was completed.
+TM is grateful to Prof. Resmi Lekshmi (IIST, Trivandrum) for her valuable guidance and continuous support throughout this work.
 TM also acknowledge the use of the Paramshakti Supercomputing Facility at IIT Kharagpur, established under the National Supercomputing Mission, Government of India, for providing the high-performance computational resources essential to this work.
 The authors also thank Prof. Sarira Sahu for helpful discussions and are also thankful to Sabyasachi Chakraborty (IIT Kharagpur) and Ajay Sharma (S.N.\ Bose National Centre for Basic Sciences) for further valuable discussions.